Spondylosis: Cause, Classification and Treatment Options without Surgery

 The spine is made up of 33 vertebrae.
 The coming together of the first 24 vertebrae (spinal bones) forms the three (3) spine regions, which are lumbar (lower back), thoracic (mid back), and cervical (neck).
 The remaining nine segments form the coccygeal and sacral regions of the spine.
 The most common areas of the spine that are affected by spondylosis are the lumbar (lower back), thoracic (mid back), and cervical (neck).
 With this, spondylosis classification is in most cases done by the location.

 Lumbar spondylosis affects the lumbar vertebrae (L1-L5).
-It is the second most common location for spondylosis to develop, and the deterioration process mainly involves the lower back portion, as it is the part that bears most weight and has a broad range of motion.
+It is the second most common location, and the deterioration process mainly involves the lower back portion, as it is the part that bears most weight and has a broad range of motion.

 Thoracic spondylosis affects the thoracic vertebrae (T1-T12).
-It is the least common location for spondylosis development and the deterioration process.
+It is the least common location.
 The mid back (mid thoracic spine) is a common site of diagnosis for spondylosis.

 Cervical spondylosis affects the cervical vertebrae (C1-C7), which form the neck region; it is the most common location for spondylosis in the spine.
 The cervical spine (the neck) has a tremendous range of motion and mobility.
 These factors and the fact that it bears the weight of the head predisposes the neck to spondylosis at greater levels than the lumbar (lower back) region of the spine.
 Additionally, our modern gadgets and handheld electronic devices are the main culprits for increased risk factors in the development of this degenerative condition in the neck.